kensho-technologies/graphql-compiler/docs/source/index.rst

 ..
 EDUCATIONAL: The pattern below is what you would call a definition list in restructuredtext.
    The "terms" get special rendering in the readthedocs html file.

+..
+TODO: Fix the style of the sections below.

 Written in valid GraphQL syntax
    Since it uses GraphQL syntax, the user get access to the entire GraphQL ecosystem, including the typeahead capabilities and query validation capabilities of `GraphiQL